HuskyHacks/cazadora/README.md

 $ pip3 install -r requirements.txt
 ```
 > (See the docker quickstart if you don't want to fuss with venv and dependencies)

-- Run the script with the optional -o for the outfile:
+- Run the script with your desired authentication type (supports device code authentication by default and web browser interactive login with the Azure SDK).
+You can also specify `--output` for the outfile

 ```
-$ python3 main.py [-o] [outfile.json]
+$ python3 main.py --auth-method [device_code, azure_sdk] [--output] [outfile.json]
 ```
+### Device Code Auth
-- Go to the link in the output (https://microsoft.com/devicelogin)
+- If using device code, go to the link in the output (https://microsoft.com/devicelogin)

 ![image](https://github.com/user-attachments/assets/36fa63e2-5838-465c-ba0e-6d594146a221)